whatisnuclear/website/index.md

 <img  src="/img/reactor_200.png" class="img-fluid w-25 rounded float-end" alt="A nuclear reactor"/>
-In the late 1930s, we discovered that of some particularly large atoms found in nature can be split into two (or *fission*), releasing a shocking amount of energy in the form of heat.
+In the late 1930s, we discovered that some particularly large atoms found in nature can be split into two (or *fission*), releasing a shocking amount of energy in the form of heat.
 Because the energy emerges from the atomic nucleus, we call it *nuclear energy*.